mpieva/quicksand-build/README.md

 ```
   Pipeline ARGS
        --outdir   PATH    : Directory to save the output in.
-Default = "out"
+(Default = "out")
-       --kmers   KMERS   : Kmer-size to be used for the kraken database are created (e.g. 23).
-Default=22
+       --kmer     KMER    : The kmer-size to be used for the kraken database are created.
+(Default=22)
-       --include STRING  : comma-separated string of Taxa that should be in the DB, e.g. "Mammalia".
-Default='root'
+       --include  STRING  : comma-separated string of taxa to be downloaded from NCBI RefSeq. e.g. "Mammalia".
+(Default='root')
-       --exclude STRING  : comma-separated string of Taxa that mustn't be in the DB, e.g. "Pan,Gorilla".
+       --exclude  STRING  : comma-separated string of taxa to exclude from the DB, e.g. "Pan,Gorilla".
-       --genomes PATH    : A folder to provide extra genomes for the kraken-database // not implemented yet
+       --genomes  PATH    : A folder with extra genomes to be included in the database construction (see below)
-       --taxonomy PATH   : A folder containing a custom NCBI style `names.dmp` and `nodes.dmp` files
+       --taxonomy PATH    : A folder containing custom NCBI style `names.dmp` and `nodes.dmp` files.
+If provided, skip download of taxonomy from NCBI
+       --gbff     PATH    : A folder containing gbff.gz files.
+If provided, skip download of RefSeq from NCBI

   Nextflow ARGS (only one dash!)
        -profile  PROFILE : Run the pipeline with the assigned profile (see profiles below)